-Here’s the real scandal of the 2016 US election which should be investigated; it’s not Russiagate
+This scandal should be investigated – and it’s not Russiagate

 Nonetheless the proposal for the appointment of another Special Counsel is now out in the open, though in my opinion some of its advocates are not helping matters by asking that the new Special Counsel be instructed to look into the Uranium One case.
 Whilst there may be a scandal buried deep inside that tangled case, it has no connection to the 2016 election, which is where the focus of any expanded investigation by Special Counsel should lie.

 As I have attempted to show in this article, there is actually a huge amount connected to the 2016 election for a Special Counsel to look into.
-If another Special Counsel is ever appointed – and the job calls for a top constitutional law expert, not a former police investigator like Mueller – he will have his hands full, and should not asked to waste his time with a sideshow like Uranium One.
+If another Special Counsel is ever appointed – and the job calls for a top constitutional law expert such as a Supreme Court Justice, not a former police investigator like Mueller – he or she will have their hands full, and should not be burdened with a sideshow like Uranium One.

-I will not pretend that In have any very great hopes that such a Special Counsel will be appointed.
+I will not pretend that I have any very great hopes that such a Special Counsel will be appointed.
 On the contrary the odds are heavily against it.

 However anyone who genuinely cares about the future of democracy in the US ought to be demanding it.

-Since there are still such people in the US, I for one am not yet willing to give up hope
+Since there are still such people in the US, I for one am not yet willing to give up hope.
+Presumably there are still people in America who remember that the price of liberty is eternal vigilance.

 Message from The Duran: If you like this article then please consider supporting our Crowdfunding campaign.
 We depend on your support to continue to provide you with articles like this one.